Duality, Reconstruction, and Structural Toolkit Theorems in Algebraic Phase Theory: Structural Framework and the Limits of Classical Reconstruction

 which is impossible because $\mathcal R \not\simeq \mathcal P$.
 Hence no reconstruction procedure that sees only filtered representation theory can recover algebraic phases up to equivalence in the presence of intrinsic boundary layers.
 The strong phase $\mathcal R$ and weak phase $\mathcal P$ therefore give an explicit example of inequivalent phases with equivalent filtered representation categories, and the obstruction to reconstruction is precisely the boundary-blindness of filtered representation theory. \end{proof}

-Boundary invisibility is thus the core obstruction: boundary quotients act trivially on representations supported on rigidity islands, so classical reconstruction succeeds locally but must fail globally.
-The failure is sharp: removing finite termination introduces infinite defect towers that destroy even weak reconstructibility, while removing boundary stratification collapses the theory to the rigid or semisimple case.
+Boundary invisibility is thus the core obstruction: boundary quotients act trivially on representations supported on rigidity islands, so reconstruction may succeed locally on rigidity islands while failing to distinguish global boundary structure.
+The role of finite termination is essential: removing finite termination introduces infinite defect towers that destroy even weak reconstructibility, while removing boundary stratification collapses the theory to the rigid or semisimple case.

-Theorem~\ref{thm:classical-failure} therefore exposes a dichotomy: any representation-theoretic reconstruction framework either restricts to rigid regimes, or it must incorporate boundary data explicitly.
-Algebraic Phase Theory resolves this dichotomy by encoding boundaries as intrinsic invariants.
-Once boundary data is included, reconstruction becomes canonical and inevitable.
+Theorem~\ref{thm:classical-failure} illustrates the following structural dichotomy: any representation-theoretic reconstruction framework either restricts to rigid regimes, or it must incorporate boundary data explicitly.
+Algebraic Phase Theory addresses this dichotomy by encoding boundaries as intrinsic invariants.
+Once boundary data is incorporated into the reconstruction framework, reconstruction becomes canonical up to boundary equivalence within the finite-depth setting considered here.